Here is a summary of the different data collections methods and a brief overview of their advantages and disadvantages.

 It is easier to maintain the interest of respondents for a longer period of time in face-to-face interviews.
 Being face-to-face with respondents gives the interviewer more control and refusals to answer questions are less likely than over the telephone.
 Concern about confidentiality can be more readily satisfied than with an ‘anonymous’ person at the end of a phone.

 In a face-to-face interview respondents can look up information and products can be examined.
 If the interview is at a business, files of information can be referred to, or phone calls made to colleagues to confirm a point.
 The interviewer may be able to make a visual check to ensure that the answers are correct.

 Product placements can be sent through the post but it is usually better for them to be delivered by hand by the interviewer.
 Face-to-face contact with respondents permits a more thorough briefing on how to use the product.
 Pre-test questions can be asked, and arrangements can be made for the follow-up.

 Against the advantages of face-to-face interviewing, there are a number of disadvantages:

-Face-to-face interviews are difficult to organise.
+Face-to-face interviews are difficult to arrange.
 If the interviews are country-wide, a national field force is required.
 The subject may be complex and demand a personal briefing, which is expensive to arrange when interviewers are scattered geographically.

 Monitoring and controlling face-to-face interviews is more difficult than with telephone interviews.
-Face-to-face interviews need to have a supervisor in attendance for part of the time and check-backs, by visit or post, must be organised.
+Face-to-face interviews need to have a supervisor in attendance for part of the time and check-backs, by visit or post, must be arranged.
 For the most part, however, the interviewer is working in isolation and the quality of the work has a considerable dependency on the conscientiousness of the individual.

 The cost of face-to-face interviews is considerably higher than the cost of carrying out telephone interviews.